zencart/documentation/content/user/running/external_javascript_services.md

 These instructions apply for any vendor, not just Google.
 Substitute their name in the filename below.

-To add VERY BASIC Google Analytics to your site, Google gives you a javascript code snippet to install.
+To add VERY BASIC Google Analytics to your site, Google gives you a JavaScript code snippet to install.

 The simplest way to install this basic code snippet is: